artisan-roaster-scope/artisan/_machines/aillio.md

   - support for the new [IBTS IR sensor](https://medium.com/@aillio/the-start-of-something-39aa01d08fa9) and newer models version 1.5 and 2, and firmware versions, has been added in Artisan v1.6.1

 **Watch out!**
-To connect successfully, Artisan running on Windows requires the **[Aillio USB Drivers For Legacy Version Only](https://s3.amazonaws.com/aillio/bulletr1interface/installation/LibUSB/libusb-win32-bin-1.2.6.0.exe)** `libusb-win32-bin-1.2.6.0.exe`, to be installed (see under Downloads).
+To connect successfully, Artisan running on Windows requires the **[Aillio USB Drivers For Legacy Version Only](https://s3.amazonaws.com/aillio/bulletr1interface/installation/LibUSB/libusb-win32-bin-1.2.6.0.exe)** `libusb-win32-bin-1.2.6.0.exe`, to be installed (from [Sweet Maria's legacy page](https://legacy.sweetmarias.com/library/aillio-bullet-r1-support/).
 {: .notice--primary}

 **Watch out!** For best performance, please start monitoring the